Home - Dinner - 30-Minute Crispy Breaded Chicken Breast Cutlets

 • Parmesan cheese: Use grated cheese in the crumb mixture, and shavings from a hunk of Parmesan to make a pretty garnish for the finished platter of chicken (or just use more grated Parmesan).

-• Parsley: Always use fresh chopped parsley for the best color and flavor.
+• Parsley: If possible, use fresh chopped parsley for the best color and flavor.

 • Granulated garlic or garlic powder: This seasoning adds an essential hint of garlic flavor.
 I like to use it in the crumb coating because fresh garlic tends to burn (which doesn’t taste good!).
 Use an Italian seasoning blend instead, if you like — it usually contains granulated garlic along with herbs.